chiragpatel1229/Handwritten-Digit-Classification-with-CNNs/README.markdown

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Contact
-For questions or feedback, feel free to open an issue in the repository.

 ---
 *Last updated: June 18, 2025*